 Frequently Asked Questions

-Any adult individual pursuing the arts (any discipline, any level of experience) as a career may apply if their financial situation has been negatively impacted by COVID19-related event cancellations and venue closures.
+Any adult individual pursuing the arts as a career (any discipline, any level of experience) may apply if their financial situation has been negatively impacted by COVID19-related event cancellations and venue closures.

 To request financial support, access and complete the application at the links below.